amitsinha7/epam-java-coding-test/README.md

 ## Bonus Exercise

 The current implementation
-of `com.qatarairways.adapter.flight.FlightAvailabilityRequest` is not ideal.
+of `com.qatarairways.adapter.flight.dto.request.FlightAvailabilityRequest` is not ideal.
 Please add FIXME comment at the problematic part(s).